How To Get Legally Married in Aberdeen

 Link to Marriage Registration form here

-What do we need for the meeting?
+What do we need to submit?

 - Original birth certificate